mdefenders/it-works-on-my-machine/README.md

 **Create and merge a Pull Request (PR)** to the `develop` branch.
 > Code quality checks, unit tests, Docker image build and push to DockerHub, image security scan, deployment to the `dev` Kubernetes environment, regression and integration tests.
-> You'll receive a deployment notification with links to the workflow run report and the deployed service URL via the
+> You'll receive a deployment notification with links to the workflow run report and the deployed service URL.
-> GitHub UI.

 **Create a release branch** from `develop` (e.g., `release/1.2.3`) when you're ready to release.
 Merge `master` back into it and push.